longbntran/LandingPage/README.md

 # LandingPage
-Landing page project from Odin_Project imgages are from unplash.com.
+Landing page project from Odin_Project. imgages are from unplash.com.